 I was now particularly interested to see what the highly acclaimed DxO noise reduction method “DeepPRIME” actually does in practice.

-How was it up to now?
+How has it been up to now?

 Although my new Canon EOS R5 already has a very photosensitive sensor that produces relatively minimal noise, in higher ISO ranges you still have to denoise the images in post-processing regularly.
 For years, I have been using the RAW format for my cameras to have maximum freedom in editing my images.